What is the main source of law authorising this entity form?

 (Maximum) period of existence

-The deed of incorporation might provide determined or undetermined period of existence.
+The deed of incorporation may provide a determined or undetermined period of existence.

 Governing document(s)